Wigner effect

 The Wigner effect (named for its discoverer, Eugene Wigner), also known as the discomposition effect or Wigner's disease, is the displacement of atoms in a solid caused by neutron radiation.

 Any solid can display the Wigner effect.
 The effect is of most concern in neutron moderators, such as graphite, intended to reduce the speed of fast neutrons, thereby turning them into thermal neutrons capable of sustaining a nuclear chain reaction involving uranium-235.

 Cause

 To cause the Wigner effect, neutrons that collide with the atoms in a crystal structure must have enough energy to displace them from the lattice.
 This amount (threshold displacement energy) is approximately 25 eV.
-A neutron's energy can vary widely, but it is not uncommon to have energies up to and exceeding 10 MeV (10,000,000 eV) in the centre of a nuclear reactor.
+A neutron's energy can vary widely, from thermal neutron (0.025 eV), to fast neutron (> 1 MeV) in the centre of a nuclear reactor.
 A neutron with a significant amount of energy will create a displacement cascade in a matrix via elastic collisions.

 For example, a 1 MeV neutron striking graphite will create 900 displacements.
 Not all displacements will create defects, because some of the struck atoms will find and fill the vacancies that were either small pre-existing voids or vacancies newly formed by the other struck atoms.